Ephraim-usc/egrm/README.md

     [--run_var] or [--var]

-This option is only for trees2egrm, not trees2mtmrca.
 With this option turned on, the algorithm will output the varGRM in addition to eGRM, while roughly doubling the compuation time.

     [--genetic_map] or [--map]